juancarloskatigbak8/Web-Scraping-and-Text-Analysis/README.md

 ### Installing (using either macOS/Linux's Terminal or Windows' Command Prompt)

-1. Extraction of Katigbak_300366535_Assignment2 folder
+1. Extraction of Web-Scraping-and-Text-Analysis-main folder

 If getting it from OneDrive:
-Just simply download the Katigbak_300366535_Assignment2.zip folder and extract the folder which will have the files.
+Just simply download the Web-Scraping-and-Text-Analysis-main.zip folder and extract the folder which will have the files.

 If getting it from Github:
-Extract Katigbak_300366535_Assignment2.zip and make sure that the extracted folder will have the files because there is a tendency that the extracted folder will have another folder before you are able to get the files.
-You also have to make sure when you run the virtual environment, you are able to locate the exact location of the Katigbak_300366535_Assignment2 folder otherwise it will not run properly.
+Extract Web-Scraping-and-Text-Analysis-main.zip and make sure that the extracted folder will have the files because there is a tendency that the extracted folder will have another folder before you are able to get the files.
+You also have to make sure when you run the virtual environment, you are able to locate the exact location of the Web-Scraping-and-Text-Analysis-main folder otherwise it will not run properly.

 2. Set Up a Virtual Environment (Optional but Recommended)